pchain-org/pchain-guide/pchaindoc/source/introduction/staking.rst

 If PCHAIN holders want to get the supports from delegation, they should be with a minimum of 10k PI and the required configuration set-up, and should apply for candidate first.
 Then they can compete against bidders for the validator via voting.
 Dynamic staking ranking at each voting round will then determine if selected to be a next Epoch Validator.

 - Delegator
 PCHAIN holders with a minimum of 1K PI can delegate PI to candidate(s).
-Once his candiadate succeed in voting for validator, he will get his PoS Mining reward based on his delegation percentage.
+Once his candidate succeed in voting for validator, he will get his PoS Mining reward based on his delegation percentage.

 We will introduce how to do those step by step.